EmmaGoodliffe/default/.github/ISSUE_TEMPLATE/bug_report.md

 # Additional context and recommendations
-> Any additional context about the problem and what you would do to solve it (e.g. availale packages)...
+> Any additional context about the problem and what you would do to solve it (e.g. availale packages, etc.)...

 <!-- write here -->